Skip to content

 So What's The Answer?

-HZO is seeking to detangle the web of confusion that is currently surrounding the ‘waterproof electronics’ market by offering a superior water protection solution.
+HZO is seeking to detangle the web of confusion that is currently surrounding the 'waterproof electronics' market by offering a superior water protection solution.
 A solution without limits, boundaries, or fine print.
-Using next-generation conformal coatings, HZO creates a thin film barrier between the vital circuitry of the electronics and any liquid or debris that could potentially harm it.
+Using Parylene conformal coatings, HZO creates a thin film barrier between the vital circuitry of the electronics and any liquid that could potentially harm it.
 No need for seals, gaskets, port covers, or cases, and in theory, no real need for confusing IP standards.
+We have had a computer running fully submerged in tapwater in our lobby for two years now.
 HZO Protection is the standard.

-If you’re looking for a solution that can make your products more robust and, well, better, we’re here to help.
-Our coatings can help make a wide range of electronics more usable from almost any location, enhancing product reliability and, even better — saving money.
+If you're looking for a solution that can make your products more robust and, well, better, we're here to help.
+Our coatings can make a wide range of electronics more usable from almost any location, enhancing product reliability and—even better—saving money.
+Contact us today to learn more from a skilled professional about how we can help your product exceed IP57 and IPX7 ratings.

 Read More